 3. ADOS-2 Assessment

 Some private insurance plans require ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) to validate the diagnosis, especially if you intend to pursue ABA therapy.
 I offer ADOS-2 as part of the evaluation, if clinically indicated and agreed upon.
+You should inquire if this service may be required by your insurance and if it is covered.

 4. Number of Visits